raceross/raceross.github.io/_pages/cv.md

   * Worked with Van's Aircraft and Jessica Cox to develop a solution that supports accessibility while ensuring secure door closure during flight
   * Created a prototype that provided space and functionality to enable the expansion of safety features for the Impossible Airplane project
   * Delivered a fully functional prototype, contributing to the development of Jessica Cox's accessible aircraft

+Professional Development
+* Fundamentals of Engineering (FE) Exam Mechanical: Currently studying for the certification exam
+* Software and Other Training: Actively learning NX, CATIA, and ANSYS through self-study and online courses